 Volunteer at your local shelter or thrift store.
 Sign up to do some work in your community garden.
 Humans not your thing?
 Volunteer at the local Humane Society to walk dogs or pet cats.

 Volunteering is a great way to reconnect to your community.
 Helping others actually boosts our own mental health and feelings of self-worth.
 AND, it helps us to become less self-absorbed which, quite frankly, a lot of us are.

 If you have the time, sign on to a longer-term project like helping with this year’s charity bake sale or the big 5K race your city holds every year.
 You’ll get a chance to meet new people and be a part of something positive.

 If nothing else, it starts to chip away at any notion you might have that you’re unworthy.

-Related Post: How To Forgive Yourself in Sobriety
+- Related Post: How To Forgive Yourself When You Get Sober

 Sobriety Gets Easier